 After you learn how to make these simple and easy mini bottle ornaments, I encourage you to check out the other DIY Christmas tree decor ideas from some of my blogger friends (links are at the bottom of the post).
 A big thank you to Krista from The Happy Housie for bringing us all together.
 So fun!

 Once you gather up your supplies for these snowy bottle brush tree ornaments, you’ll have them assembled in no time.
 I mean, who has time for complicated projects this time of year anyway?

 I plan on making more to hand out as gifts and possibly decorate our Christmas table.
 They look so pretty alongside the bottle brush trees I decorated our mantel with last year.

 Don’t you think they’d look sweet with names or words printed onto ribbon to adorn the top?
 Iron-on transfer paper like I used for my vintage gift tags would work well.
-They’d make great holiday party favors too!
+They’d make great holiday party favours too!

 I’m certain you’ll see many of these cloche-inspired ornaments in my upcoming Christmas home tour.
 Stay tuned!
 (For last year’s tour, go HERE.)